Thanhson99/jp-assist-ai/README.md

 The following permissions are required on macOS:

 - Screen Recording: required for screen capture and OCR.
-- Accessibility: may be required for global hotkeys and overlay interactions.
+- Accessibility: required for global hotkeys and overlay interactions.
+- Input Monitoring: required for global hotkeys when using pynput.

 ---